jasonmacduffie/Nephelai/README.md

 _SITAROPHILUS THE HIGH ELF: You are right we do, Asem, but I also do not really know._

 _\-- The Thirty-Third Cloudruled Dialogue: The Warlords_

+There are eight major races in Conliah, each hailing from one of the eight provinces.
+There are also less numerous races across the provinces, who answer to the provincial government they hail from.

 ### Humans